1MikeMakuch/muzikbrowzer/ReadMe.txt

 in some of the 3rdparty stuff.
 DebugBC is just to keep seperate binaries for using BoundsChecker.

 Projects. # denotes not required for building MB.
+Dependencies are set so.
+Some of these accessory projects depend upon cygwin but you shouldn't need it.

 #BitmapCutter	util for making skins
 #bitmaptest		testing
-config			Configuration Dialog
+config			Settings Dialog
 ConfigFileLexer	Simple lexer to parse the config files.
-Shouldn't have to build. src's are
+Shouldn't have to flex it. src's are
 				there.
 controls		most of the controls
 GetBlackOut		easter egg.
 The secret is out!